Private 4×4 vehicle & dedicated guide

 Official government rates in USD

-Lake Kivu is one of Africa’s great rift lakes, and Gisenyi is where you first see it.
+Lake Kivu is one of Africa’s great rift lakes, and Rubavu, formerly Gisenyi, is where you first see it.
 One night on the northern shore, right at the Congolese border.
 Kivu is one of the world’s few meromictic lakes.
 Its deep waters never mix, keeping them naturally pure and parasite-free.
 You swim here without a second thought.

 South-east from the lake, we venture into Nyungwe, one of Africa’s oldest rainforests.
 You stay inside the park itself: canopy bridge at seventy metres, chimpanzee tracking, zipline, hikes through mossy understorey to hidden waterfalls.
 A paradise for birdwatchers.
 Cooler and greener than the rest of the trip.